x17-Green/GreenNet/README.md

 ## **Technical Challenge**

-One of the significant technical challenges we faced was choosing the right database management system.
+One of the significant technical challenges I faced was choosing the right database management system.
 Initially, I chose MongoDB, but as I dug deeper, I realised MySQL was a better fit for my Python-based project.
 This change in database management systems has improved the overall performance and scalability of my platform.

 ## **Technical Details**